Sephley/docs/docs/experts.md

 ## Monitoring Solution
 I used Prometheus (which comes preinstalled with GitLab) and Grafana as my monitoring solution.

-For Grafana, follow this [guide](<https://docs.gitlab.com/ee/administration/monitoring/performance/grafana_configuration.html>)
+For Grafana, follow this [guide](<https://docs.gitlab.com/ee/administration/monitoring/performance/grafana_configuration.html>).
 It used to come shipped with GitLab just like Prometheus, but was deprecated in 16.0 and removed in 16.3.
+For this reason, I had to add it in as a separate container in the `docker-compose.yml` file.

+## GitLab Runner Setup
+For the GitLab Runners, I made a separate VM for resource management purposes.

+Just like before, I used this [guide](<https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository>) to install Docker and Docker-compose.

 ## GitLab Conifguration